 3 pm: Stop for ice cream

-As you leave magical Montauk, give yourself a treat at John’s Drive-In, which makes its own ice cream on-premises, including soft serve!
+As you leave magical Montauk, give yourself a treat at the cash-only John’s Drive-In, a local institution since 1967 that makes its own ice cream on-premises, including soft serve!
 Grab a cone of your favorite flavor topped with rainbow sprinkles and hit the road back to reality, but with amazing memories of your Montauk trip.